kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

   "total_pages": 1
 }
 ```

 #### Pagination

-You can control pagination using the page and limit parameters.
+You can control the pagination of your dad joke search using the `page` and `limit` parameters:

+* `page`: The current page of results to obtain (the default value is page 1)
+* `limit`: The number of results to return per page (the default number of results to return per page is 20 with a maximum of 30)

 For example, to see a limit of 10 dad jokes on the 3rd page of results you use the following command:
 ```
 $ curl -H "Accept: application/json" "https://icanhazdadjoke.com/?page=3&limit=10"